kenwilcox/Reading-Links/README.md

 # Links #
-Just some links that I'm currently looking at
+Just some links that I'm currently looking at.
+I think I need to break this down into individual files.

 ## Docker ##
  - [Docker Itself](https://www.docker.com/)